 In the course of trying different approaches, checking what works and what doesn’t, and my growing understanding of how clients behave, I’ve come to understand a few things that can benefit you in your business.
 What are they?

-– People will only pay you based on how heavy the problem you’re solving is to them.
+– People will only pay you based on how they feel the weight of the problem you’re solving for them.
 If they see your service as just luxury (or a nice-to-have stuff), they will keep pricing you as they price snacks on the roadside.

 - Your verbal communication

 What you’re giving people to see around your business and how it’s been run, matters a lot.
 These are the things they often form their perceptions on.
 How you appear on social media, how your office (brick & mortar store) looks, your adverts, your delivery style, your process of bringing clients on board, etc. One good test to always do is to ask yourself, “if I’m my own potential customer, how much would I consider too much to pay for what I do?”

 There are communication codes and styles that can only appeal to high-end customers.
 There are topics, subject matters and pattern of speech that can only impress premium clients.
 You don’t just talk generally on your digital platforms and think you can attract specific groups of people.